CookieJar Lab

 Step 2 - Log in with 2FA Enter your username, password, and the 6-digit TOTP code from your authenticator app.
 You’ve now authenticated with “strong” multi-factor authentication.

-Step 3 - Visit the Cookie Vault Click “Cookie Vault” on the dashboard.
+Step 3 - Visit the Cookie Vault Click “Cookie Vault” in the step bar.
 This page shows:

 Step 4 - Copy the token Click “Copy Cookie to Clipboard”.
 This simulates what infostealer malware does when it reads Chrome’s cookie SQLite database.